charlierobin/expression-evaluation-in-xojo-the-one-that-will-be-thrown-away/README.md

 > Fred Brooks, The Mythical Man-Month (https://en.wikipedia.org/wiki/The_Mythical_Man-Month)

+(Or … Publish and be damned.)

-I'm working on a couple of apps which need to be able to tokenise, parse and evaluate Excel-type formulas/expressions.
+I'm working on some apps which need to be able to tokenise, parse and evaluate Excel-type formulas/expressions.

-So this was my first pass at the problem.
+This was my first pass at the problem.
 Hence there's plenty that will likely change, and plenty of TODOs scattered everywhere…

 ## tokenisation